chen-bowen/Complete_the_Look_Recommendation_System/README.md

 # Complete the Look Recommendation System

-Building a comprehensive recommendation system prototype for online ecommerce
+Building a comprehensive recommendation system prototype for online ecommerce.
+Please kindly provide proper citation if you plan to use any part of the project.

 ## Introduction